apache/couchdb-fauxton/idp.md

 ## CouchDB setup

 Follow [the documentation](https://docs.couchdb.org/en/stable/api/server/authn.html#jwt-authentication).
-FOR role mapping check what the IdP is emitting.
+For role mapping check what the IdP is emitting.

 For Keycloak, this works: